 Major: Elementary Education

 Inspired by her first Spanish teacher, who was from Colombia, Zoe Rodriguez ’18 has long been fascinated by the culture of that country.
-Now selected for a prestigious English Teaching Assistantship through the Fulbright program, she will have the opportunity to experience Colombia firsthand next year.
+Now selected for a prestigious English Teaching Assistantship through the Fulbright program, she has the opportunity to experience Colombia firsthand.
 An Elementary Education major and Spanish minor, the Kenosha native hopes to connect to her students by linking the English language to their interests.
 As a tutor of Spanish and Education at Carthage, she plans bring the teaching strategies she has learned to Colombian classrooms.
-In addition to being an accomplished athlete, Zoe is also a vocal musician and guitarist, a skillset she will bring with her to her placement location abroad.
+In addition to being an accomplished athlete, Ms. Rodriguez is also a singer and guitarist, a skillset she will bring with her to her placement location abroad.
 “I hope to imbed myself into the music community and find opportunities to collaborate with local musicians, church choirs, and others who make music,” she wrote in her application essay.
 “These collaborations will help me form strong connections and become a genuine part of the community, rather than a visitor.”